MakishimaGo/Stage-0-rsschool-cv-22-23/cv.md

 HTML\CSS

 ## CODE EXAMPLE ##
-This code is from one of my pet project
+This code is from one of my petproject
 ```
 <div id="header">
     	<div class="logo"><a href="#"><img src='images/logo.jpg' top="10px" width="282px" height="46px" ></a></div>